 I also like to have a storyline — if I can find it in the material.

 [ “Raising ‘La Belle’: the Story of the ‘La Salle Shipwreck'” written and illustrated by Mark Mitchell (Eakin Press)

 3.)
 Why do I write what I do?

-My reporting experienced has influenced how I write.
+My reporting experience has influenced how I write.

-I try to follow the rules of journalism while also remembering that I want to incite the reader to keep reading, to go on to that second paragraph.
+I try to follow the rules of journalism while also remembering that I want to invite the reader to keep reading, to go on to that second paragraph.

 So I think that curiosity and suspense are ways to hold a reader (of any age) and also a way to set fire to a reader’s imagination, which helps the reader to identify with a story.

 In a creative nonfiction story, those suspense-creating elements must arise from a foundation of solid reporting.